-Broaden Your Horizons: Choose a course area and activities that you are excited to learn, and you’ll discover new strengths.
+Choose a course area and activities that you’re excited to learn, and you’ll discover new strengths.
 You’ll take risks and accomplish goals you didn’t imagine possible.
 Outward Bound staff are experts in managing risk, ensuring a safe and supportive environment while you stretch your comfort zone.
-It is here that you’ll realize you’re capable of more than you know.
+It’s here that you’ll realize you’re capable of more than you know.

-Learn Life Skills: At Outward Bound, you learn more than adventure activities like backpacking, rafting, climbing, camping and navigation.
+At Outward Bound, you learn more than adventure activities like backpacking, rafting, climbing, camping and navigation.
 You learn to be part of a team, to recognize strengths in yourself and others, and to work together to accomplish seemingly impossible goals.
 These are skills that will serve you wherever you go in life.
-As a group, you’ll be problem solving, making decisions, exploring the idea of leadership, and participating as a follower when a fellow team member leads.
+As a group, you’ll be problem-solving, making decisions, exploring the idea of leadership, and participating as a follower when a fellow team member leads.
 These skills, and others, offer life lessons that will serve you well in the future.

-Master Outdoor Skills: Whether you sign up for a course in the Blue Ridge Mountains of the Southeast, the Boundary Waters of Minnesota, the Florida Keys or the Colorado Rockies, you’ll learn skills that promote self reliance and independence: the art of navigating by map and compass, climbing increasingly difficult rock cliffs and handling ropes for safety, cooking over a camp stove or fire, traveling in bear country, maneuvering a boat on lake, river or sea.
-You may start out never having camped in your life, but by the end of your course, you’ll have learned to set up your shelter, stay safe in the wilderness, and be comfortable in the outdoors.
+Whether you sign up for a course in the Blue Ridge Mountains of the Southeast or the Boundary Waters of Minnesota, you’ll learn skills that promote self-reliance and independence: the art of navigating by map and compass, climbing increasingly difficult rock cliffs and handling ropes for safety, cooking over a camp stove or fire, traveling in bear country, maneuvering a boat on lake, river or sea.
+You may start out never having camped in your life, but by the end of your course, you’ll have learned how to set up your shelter, stay safe in the wilderness and be comfortable in the outdoors.
 Your Instructors are experts in their skill areas and will guide you as you gain expertise.

-Self-Reliance is a core value of Outward Bound.
 You’ll learn to care for yourself and others in a wilderness setting.
-You’ll work with your group to get where you want to go and accomplish goals.
-You’ll work together as you paddle, climb, backpack, sail, cook, and navigate the terrain of the course.
-Each person is both self-reliant and interdependent.
+You’ll work with your group to get where you want to go and accomplish your goals.
+You’ll work together as you paddle, climb, backpack, sail, cook and navigate the terrain of your course.
+Each person in a crew is both self-reliant and interdependent.

-Engage in Coaching Conversations: The Pathfinder curriculum of coaching conversations is what makes this course unique.
+The Pathfinder curriculum of coaching conversations is what makes this course so valuable for young adults.
 Instructors offer questions which guide values clarification, the opening of possibilities, and much more.
 These guided conversations and journal opportunities in the wilderness setting, away from modern life, are powerful tools for change and direction.

-Enjoy Solo: By the time Solo comes around, later in the course, most students look forward to time alone at their own personal campsite.
+By the time Solo comes around, later in the course, most students look forward to time alone at their own personal campsite.
 Solo offers rest and relaxation after the challenges of adventure and living in a group setting.
-Now you’ll have plenty of time to contemplate, relish your accomplishments, and consider the future.
+You’ll have plenty of time to contemplate, relish your accomplishments and consider the future.
 You’ll meet with your Instructor, who will often assign journal questions or activities to help you focus on next steps.

-Pathfinder is . . . wilderness adventure, discovering your unique strengths, contemplation in the beauty of nature, camraderie with new friends, expanding your comfort zone, and a making a plan for your next steps in life’s journey!
+Pathfinder is…wilderness adventure, discovering your unique strengths, contemplation in the beauty of nature, camaraderie with new friends, expanding your comfort zone, and a making a plan for your next steps in life’s journey!

-Sign-up for our newsletter to keep up on course options, resources, and special offers.
+Sign-up for our newsletter to stay informed on upcoming courses, resources and special offers.

 About the Author